Dovias/sourcery-task-2/README.md

 # sourcery-task-2
 My humble attempt to solve Sourcery Academy For Full-Stack 2024 bonus task for the upcoming admission test.
-This solution uses Java's functional programming to make it as much extensible as possible.
+This solution uses Java's functional programming and generics to make it as much extensible as possible.

 # Building 🛠️
 First of all clone the git project from this git repository using `git clone https://github.com/Dovias/sourcery-task-2.git` command.
 Make sure you have `git` installed on your computer.